fexra/trtl-network-api/README.md

-# TRTL Network Tracker
+# TurtleCoin Peer Tracker

-Simple Node.JS project that grabs known peers from the network and processes geographic location and  stores the data in a local sqlite db and routes it to and end point.
+Simple script that grabs all known nodes and its peers from the network.

 ## Requirements
 - Node.Js 8+
 - SQLite 3

-## Credits

-- Fexra